techToy-Studio/symphoni-composer/docs/map/4-bubble.md

 # Bubble

-## Bubble Time Window
+## Bubble Preview Time Window

-The Arc Time Window refers to the amount of time the arc stays in view within the preview space.
+The Bubble Preview Time Window refers to the amount of time the arc stays in view within the preview space.
 This time window is determined by the **Preview Time** dictated in the Setup tab.
 The longer the **Preview Time**, the slower the note.. and the shorter the **Preview Time**, the faster the note flies towards the ring.

 The time window the player gets to swing at the arc is also dictated by **Preview Time**, so the shorter the **Preview Time** is, the harder it gets for the player to score.